sawantsir/sawantsir.github.io/README.md

-## In loving Memory of Sawant Sir.
+## In loving memory of Sawant Sir.